 (E&S) risk due diligence framework of the CDC Group, the IFC's Performance Standards, and the 2X Criteria developed by the 2X Challenge initiative for gender-smart investing.
-(See Annexure 1 for basic information about the tool and the Decision Criteria).

-The output from the project screening shows medium commercial viability potential, high development impact, and low environmental social, and climate risk.
+The output from the project screening show weak commercial viability potential, but extremely high development impact, and low environmental, social, and climate risk.